aphp/edsnlp/docs/pipelines/architecture.md

 Extraction pipelines (matchers, the date detector or NER pipelines, for instance) keep their results to the `Doc.ents` attribute directly.

-Note that SpaCy prohibits overlapping entities within the `Doc.ents` attribute.
+Note that spaCy prohibits overlapping entities within the `Doc.ents` attribute.
 To circumvent this limitation, we [filter spans][edsnlp.utils.filter.filter_spans], and keep all discarded entities within the `discarded` key of the `Doc.spans` attribute.

 Some pipelines write their output to the `Doc.spans` dictionary.
 We enforce the following doctrine: